1995 Source Awards

 The 1995 Source Awards were held at the Paramount Theater in New York City on August 3, 1995.
-The awards show was one of the most consequential and infamous events in the history of hip-hop.
-The show escalated tensions between the East and West Coast hip-hop communities, thereby likely catalysing the murders of Tupac Shakur and Biggie Smalls within the following two years.
+The awards show is widely considered one of the most influential and infamous events in the history of hip-hop.
+The show escalated tensions between the East and West Coast hip-hop communities, thereby likely catalysing the murders of Tupac Shakur and The Notorious B.I.G. within the following two years.
 Televised nationally, the show also worsened America's moral panic about the influence of rap and hip-hop on its youth.

 Events of the night

 The East Coast hip-hop community was represented by Bad Boy Records, fronted primarily by its producer Sean Combs and its star talent Biggie Smalls, while the West Coast was represented by Death Row Records, fronted primarily by its producer Suge Knight and its star talents Snoop Dogg and Dr. Dre (Tupac Shakur being imprisoned at the time).

 The first hour was mostly celebratory, featuring long medleys from both Bad Boy and Death Row, although one notable disturbance was the reception given to OutKast by the mostly pro-East Coast theater audience (the show being held in New York).
 Booed for winning New Group of the Year, OutKast's André 3000 fired back at the crowd in his acceptance speech: "The South got somethin' to say!"
 This proved to be a galvanising moment for Southern hip-hop, which had long sought to distinguish itself from its East and West counterparts.

 A more serious blow was landed by Suge Knight, in his acceptance speech for Motion Picture Soundtrack of the Year, announcing: "Any artist out there wanna be a' artist, and wanna stay a star, and don't wanna – and won't have to worry about the executive producer tryna be all in the videos, all on the records, dancin' – come to Death Row!"
 This was clearly a barb at Sean Combs's tendency to ad-lib in his clients' records and appear in their videos, and it antagonised the pro-East Coast audience.